Frequently Asked Questions

 A first interaction with us involves asking you a series of questions about why you want to improve the User Experience of your environments.
 From there we can co-work and co-identify an effective strategy to support your endeavours in doing what you do more effectively.
-All work is bespoke in arrangement however rough guidelines can include, a few weeks for a workshop, up to 6 months for a full Insight Report, and over 12 months for R&D testing.
+All work is bespoke in arrangement however rough guidelines can include, a few weeks for a workshop, 2-6 weeks for a Risk Assessment, up to 6 months for a full Throught Leadership Report, and over 12 months for R&D testing.
 We will only recommend something useful to you.
 We wouldn't leave you high and dry, prefering to build a long term relationship rather than do a short term deal.

 What do I get from you (that I can’t get elsewhere/already have)?

 We have spent the past 5 years researching, distilling and translating useful insights so you don’t have to.

 We have established contractual agreements to bring academic facilities and resources to industry so you don’t have to.

 We have developed a framework of research and application that is multi-disciplinary ensuring we can approach a wide array of issues, so you don’t have to.

 The combined knowledge of urban systems, real estate, psychology and neuroscience means that we get to the root of the business and human problem and ensure correct application of a wide field of research.